mandober/debrief.math/260-function/263-function-interpretations/interpretations-of-functions.md

 # Interpretations of functions

-The notion of a function has different interpretations depending on the encompassing theory.
+The notion of function has different interpretations depending on the enclosing field and framework.
+Functions are primarily used in pure mathematics and computer science.

+Functions used in math, known as *mathematical functions*, are very different from things that are referred to as functions in programming in various programming languages.

 In mathematics
   - Relation theory